akhan85/halalhorizons/docs/acceptance-criteria.md

 ## 7. Technical Architecture & Deployment

-- **AC-Tech-1 – Next.js routing**
+- **AC-Tech-1 – React SPA routing**
-  - The app is a Next.js project where the following routes exist and render without errors:
+  - The app is a React single-page application (SPA) built with Vite and `react-router-dom`, where the following routes exist and render without errors:
     - `/`, `/about`, `/contact`, `/resources`, `/blog`, `/community`, `/books`.

 - **AC-Tech-2 – Supabase integration**